China urges S. Sudan ceasefire as peace talks stutter

 "The delaying tactics that we are seeing at the moment in Addis Ababa give us cause to fear that the conflicting sides have no real interest in a swift political solution," said a German Foreign Ministry spokesman.

-The world body is working to almost double the number of peacekeepers it has in South Sudan to 12,500 in a bid to better protect thousands of civilians sheltering at its bases.

-The U.N. mission in South Sudan, known as UNMISS, said three Bangladeshi military utility helicopters deployed to Juba on Monday, on loan from the U.N. peacekeeping operation in neighboring Democratic Republic of Congo.

-A rebel delegate at the peace talks on Monday reiterated a complaint that Ugandan forces and gunships were attacking rebel positions.
+A rebel delegate on Monday reiterated a complaint that Ugandan forces and gunships were attacking rebel positions.

 "If the Ugandans are doing what ... the opposition are claiming - which is active military intervention in support of any of the sides to the conflict other than protect critical infrastructure and installations within South Sudan - then that, I believe, would be absolutely unwarranted," said Getachew Reda, spokesman for Ethiopia's prime minister.